Chittoji-Murali-Sree-Krishna/Python_codes/Opencv/facerecognition/README.md

 # faceRecog.py
 >this is the file to recognize the person or photo
-# trainFace.py
->this is file to train the model
-# labels.pickle
->this is to save the labels for the pictures
-# trainer.ynl
->this saves the trained data
-## faceRecog.py
 ```python
 # we use recognizer for recognizer to read the tainer
 #! we have to give full path so that it wont show up any eroors